Monroe Township Child Pornography Charges Attorney

-Skilled and Knowledgeable Attorney Represents Clients Facing Child Pornography Charges in Monroe Township, New Jersey
+Skilled and Knowledgeable Attorney Represents Clients Facing Child Pornography Charges in Gloucester County and Throughout New Jersey

-In New Jersey, child pornography offenses are felonies are attached with severe penalties, not only on the state level but also on the federal level.
+In New Jersey, child pornography offenses are felonies are attached with severe penalties, not only on the state level but also on the federal level (N.J.S.A.
+2C:24-4).
 A child pornography conviction can result in years in prison, thousands of dollars in fines, and the requirement to register as a sex offender and potentially being classified as a sexually violent predator, which can not only impact your personal and professional relationships but make it nearly impossible to find a good job or housing.
-You need an experienced Monroe Township child pornography defense lawyer on your side.
+You need an experienced Monroe Township Child Pornography Charges Attorney on your side.

 Given the severity of child pornography laws, it may seem daunting to be accused of such crimes.
 When you are facing charges relating to child pornography in Monroe Township, you need dedicated, experienced legal representation in your corner to fight for your rights and interests.
 Our legal team can help you secure the best possible outcome.

-If you have been accused of an offense involving child pornography in Monroe Township, contact The Law Offices of Michele Finizio, an experienced New Jersey child pornography defense lawyer.
+If you have been accused of an offense involving child pornography in Monroe Township, contact The Law Offices of Michele Finizio, an experienced Monroe Township Child Pornography Charges Attorney.

 Child Pornography Offenses in New Jersey